 With the significant increase in social engineering attacks, especially in light of the “work from home” requirements, I am finding myself in an uncomfortable situation.
 Many companies are expecting their staff to work from home, be positive and productive in light of the need to self-isolate.

 Unfortunately, cybercriminals also working hard to attack people working from home, acknowledging that home security systems and security behaviours don’t have the same controls as the office.

-With this in mind, we need to take extra precautions to ensure the safety and security of organisational information systems being used by staff at home.
+With this in mind, here are the 16 extra precautions needed to ensure the safety and security of organisational information systems while staff at home or remotely.